hsinyulin118/hsinyulin118.github.io/_competitions/E.SUN.md

 date: 2019-11-01
 location: "National Taiwan University, Taiwan"
 --- -->
-* Designed a hair styling app, featuring hairstyle design and hair dyeing condition and fade forecastor, to reinvent the future of professional beauty through tech.
+* Proposed innovative concepts, e.g., multiple accounts, shared account, and carbon account, to enhance customer stickiness to the bank app and increase the cash flow of the bank.
-* Developed user interface and performed market positioning to enhance user experience.
+* Developed expertise in cost analysis, market analysis, customer insights, and marketing strategies.

 <!--more-->